How can I remove malware from my Mac? I think I picked up a virus on my Mac, should I have installed antivirus on my Mac to stop this kind of thing?

 - Get your software from the Mac App Store or from developers you know and trust.

-Should I install antivirus software on a Mac?
+Should I install Mac antivirus software?

 If you're particularly concerned about malware, or malicious software, then you may want to install antivirus software on your Mac computer.
 Opinion on antivirus software amongst the Mac community is mixed.